-Now, click “Themes” file and inside it click your actual theme.
+Now, click the “Themes” file, and inside it click your actual theme.
 As an example, I’ll select “Genesis” and next find a file called “images” and open it to find “Favicon.ico” as below:

 If you have another theme, use the structure in the screenshot above to find your Favicon file.
-It’s the same location in general under a file “Images” in the theme.
+It’s the same location in general under the file “Images” in the theme.

 The last step will be deleting the default Favicon, and upload the new one with the same name always should be, favicon.ico, see the below:

 You can also use any FTP software and follow the above steps.
-You will need to have your login details, but I just used the cPanel, simply, because the majority of new servers work with cPanel manager service.
-If you need more information you can read How to upload to WordPress using Filezilla.
+You will need to have your login details, but I just used the cPanel, simply, because the majority of new servers work with the cPanel manager service.